The Science of Periodical Cicadas

 If you’re anything like me, you may be wondering what all the hype is about.
 Don’t cicadas often appear during the summer months?

-Once 17 years have passed, it is time for the nymphs to emerge, but they will only do so once the soil temperature has reached a sustained temperature of at least 64 degrees F. It’s not uncommon to see so-called cicada “chimneys” poking up from the ground in the days and weeks prior to their emergence.
+Once their years underground have passed, it is time for the nymphs to emerge, but they will only do so once the soil temperature has reached a sustained temperature of at least 64 degrees F. It’s not uncommon to see so-called cicada “chimneys” poking up from the ground in the days and weeks prior to their emergence.
 These chimneys are formed as the nymphs begin to tunnel up to the surface.
 If you remove the chimney from the ground, you can find a tunnel underneath.

 What comes next?